ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 > Maintaining a utility-first CSS project turns out to be a lot easier than maintaining a large CSS codebase, simply because HTML is so much easier to maintain than CSS.
 Large companies like GitHub, Netflix, Heroku, Kickstarter, Twitch, Segment, and more are using this approach with great success.

 There is no justification for the claim that HTML is easier to maintain than CSS, in particular when it is littered with utility classes and no descriptive [class names](#class-names).
+With Tailwind you create hard-to-maintain HTML instead of hard-to-maintain CSS.
 Then they go ahead and tell us how many companies already use Tailwind.
 This is just poor marketing inside of a documentation page (what?!) and does not tell us anything about why Tailwind is maintainable (which it isn't).

 ## Translation from Tailwind to CSS